alixtc/pelage/README.md

 **Interoperability:**

 The polars DSL and syntax have been develop with the idea to make the transition to SQL much easier.
-In this perspective, `furcoat` wants to facilitate the use of tests to ensure data quality while enabling a possible transition towards SQL, and using the same tests in SQL.
+In this perspective, `pelage` wants to facilitate the use of tests to ensure data quality while enabling a possible transition towards SQL, and using the same tests in SQL.
 This is why we implemented most of the checks that have been developed for